Last updated: September 10, 2024

 Getting started with a home equity loan is easy

 Discover Home Loans has personal bankers available to assess your needs and walk you through the entire home equity lending process.
-To find out how much you can borrow and what rates, terms and payment options apply to your personal situation, apply online and see if you qualify in minutes or contact a personal banker at 1-855-361-3435.
+To find out how much you can borrow and what rates, terms and payment options apply to your personal situation, apply online in just minutes or contact a personal banker at 1-855-361-3435.

 $0 Application Fees.